-Visas are only required for work permits, study, or Australian diplomatic and official passports holders and must be arranged prior to arrival in Argentina from your nearest Embassy or Consulate of Argentina.
+Visas are only required for work permits, study, or Australian diplomatic and official passports holders.
+They're not available on arrival.
+Arrange your visa, before you leave, through your nearest Embassy or Consulate of Argentina.

 Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
 Contact an